Air, land and sea - SuperyachtNews

 What can the superyacht industry learn from more mature markets?

 The superyacht industry is both highly technical and relatively immature and yet there are analogies to be drawn and lessons to be learned from the commercial aviation, shipping and land transportation sectors.
-Representatives from RINA, MTU Rolls-Royce, AkzoNobel and Loistro Pro.
+Representatives from RINA, MTU Rolls-Royce, AkzoNobel and Loistro Pro joined Martin Redmayne to educate delegates on these markets.

-Dr Daniel Chatterjee of MTU Rolls-Royce impressed upon the delegation the need to associate more effectively in order to create a more unified voice and effect industry wide change that stands to benefit all.
+Dr Daniel Chatterjee of MTU Rolls-Royce impressed upon the delegation the need to associate more effectively in order to create a more unified voice and affect the type of industry-wide change that stands to benefit all.
 In fact, much of Chatterjee’s analysis focussed on the need for greater unified development, while also impressing upon the need to create effective business cases in order to drive genuine change.
 Regulation, he explained, is also a primary driver, however, that does not mean industries should be reactive.
 Working more closely together enables individual businesses to have influence on how regulations are formed.

 Niilo Hautala of Loisto Pro spoke eloquently about the need to create efficiencies within the build process.
 While being considerate of the fact that superyachts are more unique than their commercial cousins, he alluded to the fact that this should not stop the market from searching for efficiencies in the build process, using platform and stock processes where available.
 Even commercial vessels, he explained, are not copy and pasted exactly, but a great deal of effort is placed on efficiency across the board, especially where change orders and labour costs are concerned.
 “Freeze the design” at the earliest convenience he implored.